-The following measures would avoid or minimize impacts on the visual environment.
+The following measures would avoid or minimize impacts to the visual environment.

-- VIS-1: Preserve as much existing vegetation as possible.
-Prescriptive clearing and grubbing and grading techniques that save the most existing vegetation possible should be used. - VIS-2: Revegetate all disturbed areas with native plant species appropriate to each specific work location. - VIS-3: If tree removal is necessary at Reservation Road, then trees shall be replaced and maintained until established.
-The number and location of trees to be replanted would be determined by a District 5 Landscape Architect based on what would be feasible based on horticultural appropriateness, safety requirements, and constructability constraints. - VIS-4: Paving beyond the gore shall include aesthetic treatment to be determined and approved by a District 5 Landscape Architect. - VIS-5: If a retaining wall is necessary at Reservation Road, it shall include aesthetic treatment to be determined and approved by a District 5 Landscape Architect. - VIS-6: Guardrail posts should be stained or darkened to be visually compatible with selected rural settings, as determined and approved by a District 5 Landscape Architect. - VIS-7: Traffic management system elements aesthetic treatment, such as painting, to be determined and approved by a District 5 Landscape Architect. - VIS-8: Following construction, regrade and recontour all new construction staging areas and other temporary uses as necessary to match the surrounding pre-project topography. - VIS-9: All streetlights shall be directed downward and shall include cut-off lens fixtures such that no point source lighting is visible from nearby parcels.
+[The following section has been changed since circulation of the draft environmental document.
+A retaining wall is no longer anticipated to be required for the improvements proposed at Reservation Road.
+Therefore, the measure regarding aesthetic treatments for a potential retaining wall has been removed.
+Also, tree removal to accommodate the retaining wall is no longer anticipated.
+Therefore, the measure regarding tree replacement planting has also been removed.
+The numbering of the measures has been adjusted accordingly.]

+VIS-1: Preserve as much existing vegetation as possible.
+Prescriptive clearing and grubbing and grading techniques that save the most existing vegetation possible should be used.

+VIS-2: Revegetate all disturbed areas with native plant species appropriate to each specific work location.

+VIS-3: Paving beyond the gore shall include aesthetic treatment to be determined and approved by a District 5 Landscape Architect.

+VIS-4: Guardrail posts should be stained or darkened to be visually compatible with selected rural settings, as determined and approved by a District 5 Landscape Architect.

+VIS-5: Traffic management system elements aesthetic treatment, such as painting, to be determined and approved by a District 5 Landscape Architect.

+VIS-6: Following construction, regrade and recontour all new construction staging areas and other temporary uses as necessary to match the surrounding pre-project topography.

+VIS-7: All streetlights shall be directed downward and shall include cut-off lens fixtures such that no point source lighting is visible from nearby parcels.